MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/node-sdk-azure-authenticate.md

 ---

-# Authenticate with the Azure libraries for Node.js
+# Authenticate with the Azure modules for Node.js

 All service APIs require authentication via a `credentials` object when being instantiated.
 There are three ways of authenticating and creating the required